garyg1/gantt-chart-tool/README.md

 - [Vega implementation](https://github.com/PBI-David/Deneb-Showcase) (David Bacci)
 - [PlantUML](https://plantuml.com/gantt-diagram)

+A commercial tool in this area is [Microsoft Project](https://en.wikipedia.org/wiki/Microsoft_Project).

 The choice to create our own simple JSON DSL (rather than extend e.g., Vega) was deliberate.
 This tool has a single purpose.
 Minimizing dependencies gives us complete control.
 There is opportunity to make the experience simpler and clearer when we don't try to fit into a larger framework or abstraction layer, which is what this tool tries to achieve.

 #### Optional Google Fonts Integration